Visa policies of British Overseas Territories: British Virgin Islands

 British Virgin Islands – Visitors are usually granted a one-month entry stamp on arrival, and may request an extension of stay up to 6 months.

-A visa-free stay is granted to nationals of all European Union countries, Andorra, Antigua and Barbuda, Argentina, Australia, Bahamas, Bangladesh, Barbados, Belize, Bolivia, Botswana, Brazil, Brunei, Canada, Chile, Costa Rica, Dominica, East Timor, Ecuador, El Salvador, Eswatini, Fiji, Gambia, Ghana, Grenada, Guatemala, Honduras, Hong Kong, Iceland, India, Japan, Kenya, Kiribati, Lesotho, Liechtenstein, Macao, Malawi, Malaysia, Maldives, Marshall Islands, Mauritius, Mexico, Micronesia, Monaco, Namibia, Nauru, New Zealand, Nicaragua, Norway, Palau, Panama, Papua New Guinea, Paraguay, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Samoa, San Marino, Seychelles, Sierra Leone, Singapore, Solomon Islands, South Africa, South Korea, Sri Lanka, Switzerland, Taiwan, Tanzania, Tonga, Trinidad and Tobago, Tunisia, Tuvalu, Uganda, United Kingdom, United States, Uruguay, Vanuatu, Vatican City, Venezuela, Zambia and Zimbabwe.
-(Note: A government press release in 2018 announced a visa exemption for nationals of China.
-However, the list of nationalities that need a visa for the British Virgin Islands published by its government in 2020 listed China "except Hong Kong SAR".
-As of 2024, Timatic listed a visa requirement for nationals of China except holders of Hong Kong and Macao passports.
-A visa requirement for nationals of Kosovo and South Sudan was also listed by Timatic but not by the government of the British Virgin Islands.)
+A visa-free stay is granted to nationals of all European Union countries, Andorra, Antigua and Barbuda, Argentina, Australia, Bahamas, Bangladesh, Barbados, Belize, Bolivia, Botswana, Brazil, Brunei, Canada, Chile, China, Costa Rica, Dominica, East Timor, Ecuador, El Salvador, Eswatini, Fiji, Gambia, Ghana, Grenada, Guatemala, Honduras, Hong Kong, Iceland, India, Japan, Kenya, Kiribati, Kosovo, Lesotho, Liechtenstein, Macao, Malawi, Malaysia, Maldives, Marshall Islands, Mauritius, Mexico, Micronesia, Monaco, Montenegro, Namibia, Nauru, New Zealand, Nicaragua, Norway, Palau, Panama, Papua New Guinea, Paraguay, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Samoa, San Marino, Serbia, Seychelles, Sierra Leone, Singapore, Solomon Islands, South Africa, South Korea, Sri Lanka, Switzerland, Taiwan, Tanzania, Tonga, Trinidad and Tobago, Tunisia, Tuvalu, Uganda, United Kingdom, United States, Uruguay, Vanuatu, Vatican City, Venezuela, Zambia and Zimbabwe.
+(Note: China (including Hong Kong), Kosovo, Montenegro, Serbia and South Sudan were not listed as visa-required nationalities by the government of the British Virgin Islands in 2023, but as of 2026, Timatic lists a visa requirement for nationals of these countries except China with mainland and Macao passports.)

 In addition, holders of a visa for the United Kingdom, United States or Canada do not need a visa for the British Virgin Islands.
 The visa for those countries must have at least 6 months of validity before travel to the territory.

+Cruise ship passengers do not need a visa for stays of up to 24 hours.
+Nationals of Belarus, Moldova, Russia and Ukraine visiting by mega yacht, without sanctions, do not need a visa for stays of up to two weeks.